anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One secret of success in life is for a man to be ready for his opportunity when it comes.
+Quote: To be great is to be misunderstood.

-By: Benjamin Disraeli
+By: Ralph Waldo Emerson